Coronavirus (COVID-19) Information

 SCAC is monitoring the spread of Coronavirus Disease 2019, commonly called Coronavirus – or COVID-19, by staying in touch with federal and state government partners.
 SCAC will share any important information received with county officials by email and also post it online so that you can make informed decisions for your community.
 Any legal information shared on this page does not constitute legal advice.
 Please talk with your county attorney and/or employment attorney for legal advice pertaining specifically to your county.

 Federal Relief Packages and Other Federal Funding

-The U.S. Department of Treasury has issued a third round of additional, much more extensive Frequently Asked Questions (FAQ) related to the Coronavirus Relief Fund.
+The U.S. Department of Treasury Frequently Asked Questions (FAQ) related to the Coronavirus Relief Fund.

-- New COVID-19 Federal Supplemental Packages and Human Resource Implications for Counties
+- COVID-19 Federal Supplemental Packages and Human Resource Implications for Counties webinar

 - SCAC's FFCRA Summary